mich24peaNUT1/TSA-Projects/Software_Dev/README.md

 ## Our Solution

 AccessBridge is a **browser extension** that automatically detects accessibility issues on a webpage and fixes them in real time.
-It combines **frontend accessibility enforcement** with **backend AI-powered processing** to deliver both immediate usability improvements and advanced assistive features.
+It combines **frontend accessibility enforcement** with **backend processing** to deliver both immediate usability improvements and advanced assistive features.

 ---